Ghali Umar Na'Abba: Speaker of the House of Representatives

 The executive arm of government, particularly the presidency, did not approve of his leadership.
 Consequently, the greater part of Na'Abba's tenure witnessed grand plots by the Presidency to oust him, to replace him with a compromising legislator.
 This severed the relationship between the House and the Presidency.
 He survived till the end of his four-year tenure on June 3, 2003.
 In August 2002, the House gave President Olusegun Obasanjo an ultimatum to either resign or face impeachment action.

 As speaker, Na'Abba said the House would not withdraw the resolution.
 Na'Abba was the leader of the impeachment movement.
 It was reported that Obasanjo gave members of the House inducements to bring charges against Na'Abba.

 International parliamentary positions

-Although manifestly dynamic and proactive at home as a speaker, Na'Abba ensured that he replicated the same at the international level.
+Manifestly dynamic and proactive at home as a speaker, Na'Abba ensured that he replicated the same at the international level.
 This accounted for the numerous but particularly critical parliamentary positions he occupied at the international level during his four-year stint as speaker.
 A checklist includes: